MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-relevance-in-advanced-ediscovery.md

 ---
-title: "Use the Relevance module in Office 365 Advanced eDiscovery" f1.keywords:
+title: "Use the Relevance module in Advanced eDiscovery" f1.keywords:
 - NOCSH
 ms.author: chrfox